njkli/gpd-pocket/README.md

 # njkli/gpd-pocket

-* In hopes of 4.15 having ootb support, here's a bit of a quick-fix(TM) - because why pollute AUR?
+* In hopes of soon having ootb support, here's a bit of a quick-fix(TM) - because why pollute AUR?
 * The intent is to obsolete this repo ASAP!
 * USE AT YOUR OWN RISK - read the sources and decide if it's your cup'o'tea
 * [My rant/review](https://github.com/njkli/gpd-pocket/blob/master/rant.md) of this device